Aggressive DUI Defense

 Depending on the number of prior DUI convictions a person has, their next offense will come with more severe consequences.
 The common consequences of a DUI, sorted by level of offense, are:

-- First offense – license revocation for one year, 14 hours of rehab, up to five days in jail, 72 hours of community service and up to $1,000 in fines
+- First offense – license revocation for one year, 14 hours of rehab, up to five days in jail, 72 hours of community service and up to $1,000 in fines.
+“Highly intoxicated drivers” [.15% BAC or higher] face a mandatory minimum jail term of 48 hours.

-- Second offense (after a prior conviction within the last 10 years) – up to three years of license revocation and $3,000 in fines, jail for at most 30 days and up to 240 hours of community service
+- Second offense (after a prior conviction within the last 10 years) – up to three years of license revocation and $3,000 in fines, a mandatory minimum jail term of 5 days or up to 30 days and up to 240 hours of community service

 Do Not Take The Risk